EmuDeck/emudeck.github.io/docs/emulators/steamos/mgba.md

     * Player 3: `Microsoft X-Box 360 pad 2`
     * Player 4: `Microsoft X-Box 360 pad 3`
 5. Open the game in each mGBA window and you will be able to play multiplayer

+If you are intending on trading with yourself (in a Pokemon game as an example), you will need to create a second copy of your save file and rename the file extension to `.sa2`.

 ***